Food as Medicine || Using the Five Flavours of Chinese Medicine

 Earth-based medical systems, such as Traditional Chinese Medicine, recognize that high-quality whole foods can be used as medicines to heal both the body and the mind.

-Some of my earliest studies of holistic medicine were in the fields of holistic nutrition and food therapy with teachers like Paul Pitchford (author of Healing with Whole Foods) and others, so using food as medicine has always been close to my heart!
+Some of my earliest studies of holistic medicine were in holistic nutrition and food therapy with teachers like Paul Pitchford (author of Healing with Whole Foods) and others, so using food as medicine has always been close to my heart!

 In Chinese Medicine, foods and herbal medicines are categorized by their flavours, thermal natures, directions, and therapeutic actions.
 These qualities determine how a food or herb can be used as medicine.